hpcleuven/VscDocumentation/source/software/r_package_management.rst

 Standard R package installation
 -------------------------------

-It is important to realize that R will use by default the `$VSC_HOME/R` path to install new packages.
-Since the home directory is only 3GB in size, it is not the recommended location to install software.
-So, before we can begin with installing our packages, it is important to prepare our library location first.
+Firstly, it is important to realize that R will use by default the `$VSC_HOME/R` path to install new packages.
+Since home directories have limited quota, it is not the recommended location to install software and e.g. `$VSC_DATA` should be used instead.

+Secondly, it should be kept in mind that R packages often include extensions written in compiled languages (e.g. C++ or Fortran) and that the centrally installed R modules are configured to compile these extensions with optimizations for the CPU architecture at hand.
+This means that such R packages cannot in general be used on different partitions than the one they were created on.

-R packages are compiled during the installation and as a result, they are optimized for the hardware they were installed on.
-Packages installed on the one partition may thus perform worse when used on another partition.
-R packages are often also version specific and may not work with other versions of R. With this in mind, we will first create a directory structure providing a unique path for each OS version, hardware architecture and R version.
+Thirdly, R packages may also only work with certain versions of R and not with other version.

+With these three considerations in mind, we recommend to use a directory structure which provides a unique path for each OS version, hardware architecture and R version.
-In this example we assume you will primarily compute on icelake with R version 4.2.2.
+The example below creates such a structure for a Rocky8 OS, Icelake CPU and R version 4.2.2:

 .. code-block:: bash